Optimal stopping of a Hilbert space valued diffusion: an infinite dimensional variational inequality: Uniqueness in a particular case

 \section{Uniqueness in a particular case}

-Although the question of uniqueness of a solution to problem \eqref{d-2tris} remains open under the generality of our existence result, there is least a class of relevant examples for which uniqueness may be obtained.
-That is the case of processes $X$ whose Kolmogorov operator generates a symmetric Ornstein-Uhlenbeck semigroup (cf.~\cite{DaPr-Zab04}, Chapters 6 and 7); for instance, Chow and Menaldi \cite{Ch-Men89} consider such dynamics while carrying out an analysis similar to ours.
+{We address the question of uniqueness of the solution to problem \eqref{d-2tris} only in the case of processes $X$ whose Kolmogorov operator generates a symmetric Ornstein-Uhlenbeck semigroup (cf.~\cite{DaPr-Zab04}, Chapters 6 and 7).
+For instance, Chow and Menaldi \cite{Ch-Men89} consider such dynamics while carrying out an analysis similar to ours.}